-Perhaps you were once the type of alcoholic-addict who drank and used drugs the way I used to: as much and as often as possible.
-Maybe you got comfortable driving under the influence as well as lying to friends and family about how much and how often you used.
-You may have convinced yourself that you were just a social drinker and could have been successful, like I once was, at talking your way out of a DUI with a funny story about how you lost your pants.
+Perhaps you were once the type of alcoholic who drank and used drugs the way I did: as much and as often as possible.
+Maybe you got comfortable driving under the influence, as well as lying to friends and family about how much and how often you drink.
+You may have convinced yourself that you were just a social drinker and could have been successful, like me, at talking your way out of a DUI with a funny story about how you lost your pants.

 Drinking alone at home seemed way less dangerous than going out to bars, and it sure was cheaper.
 I had fun for a few months until the primary side effect of chugging boxed wine took over.
 It’s called Telephonitis, and the symptoms kick in after a few glasses of wine or 11:00 pm, whichever came first.
 That was the magical hour when I’d stop watching TV and begin calling family, friends and former employers to let them know how horrible my life was, although I rarely remembered those conversations.
-After most everyone in my family had stopped speaking to me, I did what many people in trouble do and checked myself into a treatment center.
-For me, this phase of my life was like going through a luxury car wash and emerging clean and shiny – not knowing what to do next, but always eager to tell others all about it.
+After most everyone in my family had stopped speaking to me, I did what many people like me do and checked myself into a treatment center.
+For me, this phase of my life was like going through a luxury car wash and emerging clean and shiny – not knowing what to do next, but eager to tell anyone who would listen all about it.

-The idea of writing a memoir came to me soon after I got out of rehab.
+The idea of writing a memoir came to me soon after I left rehab.
 Fifteen years later, I was still working on it and hadn't progressed much, mainly because a memoir requires facts; and I was short on those.
 If this story rings true for you and you’re considering writing a memoir, maybe you shouldn’t.
-Maybe writing a novel would be a better way to tell your story.
+Perhaps a novel would be a better way to tell your story.
 It was for me.

-Don’t get me wrong; I’m not recommending that all alcoholics and addicts give up on writing a memoir.
-But for those of us who struggle to recall what actually took place, I think a novel is in order.
+Don’t get me wrong; I’m not recommending that all alcoholics give up on writing a memoir.
+But if you struggle to recall what actually took place, a novel may be the way to go.
 That way, you can live happily ever after with Brad Pitt and not get a nasty letter from his attorney.